Queen of Swords: The Origin Story

 Naturally, I couldn’t fit into traditional spaces or systems; I had to create my own.
 When I was younger, I wanted to go to beauty school, but my family insisted I go to college.
 After I dropped out, my mom was like, “...sooo how about beauty school?”
 Fortunately for me, straight out of beauty school I first learned curly haircuts in 2010 while apprenticing under a dry-haircut specialist.
 It was a formative and rare experience for most stylists at the time.
 I focused on textured hair because I felt there was a lack of understanding and a lot of prejudice around it.

-Personally, I was someone with coarse, textured, curly hair, and no one ever curated a haircut that cared for my needs and desires as a client, let alone a whole salon focused on it.
-In the spring of 2017, in Bushwick, NY, Queen of Swords was born out of that fire: to make a space where people feel seen, where stylists can learn and thrive, and where beauty is treated as both art and care.
+In the spring of 2017, in Bushwick, NY, Queen of Swords was born out of that fire: named for the tarot archetype of discernment and truth, the woman who wields her pain as wisdom.
+The same values at the heart of my mission to make a space where people feel seen, where stylists can learn and thrive, and where beauty is treated as both art and care.
 Finally, a place where I could be my whole self, integrating all the parts of me I once had to sever in order to survive.
 Life was finally starting to make sense.

 The Tower Card: Illness and Recovery